kisekitw/tfjs-vis/README.md

 ## Building from source

 To build the library, you need to have node.js installed.
-We use `yarn` instead of `npm-cli` but you can use either.
+We use `yarn` instead of `npm` but you can use either.

-First install depencies with
+First install dependencies with

 ```
 yarn